scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Each time the value is updated by the server, the :attr:`WatchableHandle.update_counter<scrutiny.sdk.watchable_handle.WatchableHandle.update_counter>` gets incremented.
 Looking for this value is helpful to detect a change.
-Two methods can help the user to wait for remote event. :meth:`WatchableHandle.wait_update<scrutiny.sdk.watchable_handle.WatchableHandle.wait_update>` and
+Two methods can help the user to wait for remote events. :meth:`WatchableHandle.wait_update<scrutiny.sdk.watchable_handle.WatchableHandle.wait_update>` and
 :meth:`WatchableHandle.wait_value<scrutiny.sdk.watchable_handle.WatchableHandle.wait_value>`

-It is important to mention that the server does not continuously stream the values of the variables, but rather stream changes in value.
-Therefore, :meth:`wait_update<scrutiny.sdk.watchable_handle.WatchableHandle.wait_update>` may raise a timeout if the value never changes on the device, even if the server has polled the device many times since then.
+The server periodically broadcasts value updates, typically at a rapid pace.
+The delay in updates is primarily dependent on the saturation level of the communication link with the device.
+Factors such as the number of watchable subscriptions and the available bandwidth will influence the update rate.
+The server polls the device for each watchable in a round-robin scheme.
+When value updates are available, they are aggregated and flushed to all clients.
+In most common scenarios, a value update can be expected within a few hundred milliseconds.

 .. automethod:: scrutiny.sdk.watchable_handle.WatchableHandle.wait_update